trezzuri/erpnext-docs/docs/en/accounts/articles/balance-in-temporary-account.md

 1. The Balance Sheet followed for updating opening balance was not closed properly and it's Asset and Liability value was not tallying.
-2. When updated opening balance in ERPNext, the Temporary Opening Account was not used consistently.
+2. When updated opening balance in SOMA, the Temporary Opening Account was not used consistently.

 Kindly review the above points as they could be the cause of balance left in the Temporary Opening Account.